rentry/nountown-docs/docs/core-strategy.md

 We envision a future with fewer barriers to learning, where generations of students in physical and virtual classrooms can engage meaningfully with their teachers and peers without distraction, delay, or complication.

 ## Core strategy statement

 Lightspeed’s content inspires educators to discover new, innovative ways to reach their students using technologies that remove barriers to learning across a variety of classroom formats.

+### Core strategy unpacking

+Lightspeed’s content ➊inspires educators to discover new, ➋innovative ways to ➌reach their students using technologies that ➍remove barriers to learning across a variety of classroom ➎formats.

+1. Makes educators more confident and ready to act through positive, supporting language about reliable products.
+1. Offers new, accessible ways to solve persistent problems.
+1. Critical to our mission to connect educators and students for effective learning.
+1. Empowers educators and students by eliminating obstacles to effective learning.
+1. We adjust to the needs of educators and students by being flexible and responsive.

 ## Our team